 Medial Tibial Stress Syndrome

 Medial tibial stress syndrome, also known as shin splints, presents as generalized, recurrent pain in the lower part of the tibia.
 While the exact mechanism is unknown, it is thought to be due to biomechanical imbalances that result in too much force on the tibia.
 It is most commonly seen in runners and aerobic dancers, who often overload their legs with a large amount of force.
+It is commonly associated with the female athlete triad of amenorrhea, insufficient caloric intake, and osteoporosis.
 Medial tibial stress syndrome can be diagnosed by reproducing tenderness with palpation over a large area of the distal, medial tibia.
+The pathophysiology is traction periostitis.
 Treatment generally involves rest and ice until the pain improves and then gradually reintroducing activity.

 Apophysitis of the Tibial Tubercle